Islands in Simulated Cosmos: Probing the Hubble Flow around Groups and Clusters: Abstract

 \section{Abstract}

-The local Hubble flow offers a powerful laboratory to study the interplay between cosmic expansion and gravitational dynamics.
-On large scales, galaxy velocities follow Hubble’s law, but within groups and clusters local gravitational effects introduce significant departures from linearity.
-Using the IllustrisTNG cosmological simulations, we investigate whether dark energy leaves detectable imprints on the local velocity–radius relation.
-We model the kinematics with extensions of the Lemaître - Tolman framework and apply Bayesian inference to recover halo masses and the Hubble constant $H_0$.
-The fit reveal systematic biases: halo masses are underestimated with a median ratio $M_{\rm fit}/M_{\rm true} = 0.95 \pm 0.28$, while the inferred Hubble constant clusters around $H_0 = 64 \pm 16\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$, compared to the simulation input of $67.74\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$.
-This corresponds to an average $25\%$ uncertainty in $H_0$ recovery from the local flow method.
-While the mass and expansion rate can be constrained, different model variants - whether including angular momentum, friction, or altered radial scaling—remain statistically indistinguishable.
-Our results highlight both the promise and the limitations of using local kinematics as a precision probe of dark energy.
+{The local Hubble flow provides a valuable probe of the transition between cosmic expansion and nonlinear gravitational dynamics.
+On large scales, galaxies follow the linear Hubble law, but within group- and cluster-sized environments, gravitational interactions generate substantial deviations.
+Using the IllustrisTNG cosmological simulations, we test whether dark energy leaves measurable signatures in the local velocity--radius relation.
+We model the kinematics with extensions of the Lema\^{\i}tre--Tolman framework and use Bayesian inference to recover halo masses and the Hubble constant $H_0$.
+The fits exhibit systematic biases: halo masses are recovered with a median ratio $\big\langle M_{\rm fit}/M_{\rm true}\big\rangle = 0.991 \pm 0.148$, while the inferred expansion rate peaks at $\big\langle H_{0,\text{fit}}/H_{0,\text{True}} \big\rangle =1.01 \pm 0.14$.
+Although both mass and $H_0$ can be constrained from the local flow, the different model variants, as the angular momentum, friction-like terms, or dark energy, remain statistically indistinguishable given the intrinsic environmental variance.
+Our results demonstrate both the potential and the fundamental limitations of using local kinematics as a precision diagnostic of dark energy.}

 \keywords{Dark Energy; Dark Matter; Local Universe; Galaxy Dynamics}